Wistman's Wood: Preservation status

-The wood is one of the highest oakwoods in Britain and, as an outstanding example of native upland oak woodland, was selected as a Site of Special Scientific Interest in 1964.
+The wood is one of the highest oakwoods in Britain, and one of Britain's last remaining temperate rainforests.
+As an outstanding example of native upland oak woodland, it was selected as a Site of Special Scientific Interest in 1964.
 It is also an NCR site and forms part of the Wistman's Wood National Nature Reserve.
-The wood was also one of the primary reasons for selection of the Dartmoor Special Area of Conservation.
+The wood was also one of the primary reasons for the selection of the Dartmoor Special Area of Conservation.

 The other two high-altitude oakwoods of Dartmoor are Black Tor Copse on the West Okement River in the north, and Piles Copse on the River Erme in the south.

+In 2023, William, Prince of Wales as Duke of Cornwall announced a scheme in collaboration with Natural England to preserve, regenerate and double the size of the rainforest by 2040.
+Work began in October 2023.
+Acorns will be collected from the ancient trees to plant new saplings and both animal grazing and human foot traffic will be reduced in order to regenerate it sensitively.

+Part of the land area designated as Wistman's Wood Site of Special Scientific Interest is owned by the Duchy of Cornwall.

 Description

 The wood is split into three main blocks (North, Middle, and South Groves or Woods), which in total cover about 3.5 ha.
 These occupy the sheltered, south-west facing slope of the valley, where a bank of large granite boulders ("clatter") is exposed, and pockets of acidic, free-draining, brown earth soils have accumulated.
 Additional copses of scrub extend beyond the main body of the wood, suggesting that it originally extended over the entirety of the clatter deposits on the hillside.
 In the present day, the clatter outside of the main wood is covered in bracken, bilberry, and occasional gorse.

 Wistman's Wood is owned by the Duchy of Cornwall and has been managed since 1961 under a nature reserve agreement with the Nature Conservancy Council, English Nature and Natural England.
-The wood has no active management, but many people visit the site on foot (mostly accessing the southern end of South Wood), and cattle and sheep have free access where the terrain permits, outside of a small fenced exclosure in South Wood.
+The wood has no active management, but many people visit the site on foot (mostly accessing the southern end of South Wood), and cattle and sheep have free access where the terrain permits, outside of a small fenced enclosure in South Wood.